-GET IN SHAPE AND PRACTICE WITH YOUR WEAPON! - You WILL get out of a hunt what you put in to it ahead of time!
+GET IN SHAPE AND PRACTICE WITH YOUR WEAPON!
+You will get out of a hunt what you put into it ahead of time!

-You will be hunting at an elevation of at about 4500' or higher.
-Many of you are coming from 500' or less and you're not used to the thin air like we are.
+You will be hunting at an elevation of about 4500' or higher.
+Many of you come from 500' or less, and you're not used to the thin air like we are.
 Do what you can to help get your lungs ready!
 Even just walking for an hour a day will benefit you.
-Use a backpack with sand or other weight in it when you walk to get ready.
-If you can ride a bike or stair stepper you're going to be happy you did!
+Use a backpack with sand or other weight when you walk to get ready.
+If you can ride a bike or stair stepper, you'll be happy you did!

 It's your hunt - guides will let you set the pace, but they will push you as they want to see you have a successful hunt.
 For what you are paying per day, spend some time getting ready!
 YOU are the one that will pay for it with a sub-par hunt, blistered feet and a crappy time overall if you don't shoot on sticks and get some exercise before you get here.
 Anything you can do to get ready is going to help you.
-There is nothing more depressing than seeing that big buck/bull on day 3 and having to run as fast as you can up a steep hill and just not having the energy to do it.
+Nothing is more depressing than seeing that big buck/bull on day 3 and having to run as fast as you can up a steep hill and just not having the energy to do it.